pmglab/Drug-prioritization-based-on-DESE/README.md

 ./differential_expression_analysis/lincs.R was used to perform the differential expression analysis based on the drug-induced gene expression profiles of certain cell line in LINCS.
 The result was put into KGGSEE to perform selective drug perturbation analysis.

-Note: the parameter of option "--vcf-ref" in "kggsee_for_drug_repositioning_research.sh" was the VCF files of genotypes sampled from EUR panel from the 1000 Genomes Project (phase 3) and can be downloaeded from http://pmglab.top/genotypes/#/.
+Note: the parameter of option "--vcf-ref" in "kggsee_for_drug_repositioning_based_On_DESE.sh" was the VCF files of genotypes sampled from EUR panel from the 1000 Genomes Project (phase 3) and can be downloaeded from http://pmglab.top/genotypes/#/.
 The usage of "--vcf-ref" is "--vcf-ref 1kg.phase3.v5.shapeit2.eur.hg19.chr_CHROM_.vcf.gz".